ktmbiome-niaid/IgGSeq-in-PI-MECFS/README.md

----
+# CSHL Microbiome Poster 2024

-title: IgG Sequencing Identifies Translocating Gut Microbes that Correlate with Differential Cytokine Response and Reduced Bacterial Growth Rates in Post-Infectious Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (PI-ME/CFS)
+Title: IgG Sequencing Identifies Translocating Gut Microbes that Correlate with Differential Cytokine Response and Reduced Bacterial Growth Rates in Post-Infectious Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (PI-ME/CFS)
----

 Thank you for your interest in this poster at the Cold Spring Harbor Laboratory Microbiome Meeting.